Alcohol, Entertainment and Gaming Licensing

 While the Licensing Act created the opportunity to stay open 24 hours, very few premises (with the exception of supermarkets) actually operate these hours.
 You can apply to have any of the licensable activities on your premises starting and finishing at any time to suit you and/or your customers.

-Bear in mind that the statutory authorities and neighbours have to be notified and may not agree with your proposals.
-Common sense usually applies and many establishments have extended their operating hours by perhaps one or two hours.
+Bear in mind that the statutory authorities and your neighbours have to be notified and may not agree with your proposals.
+Common sense usually applies, and many establishments have extended their operating hours by perhaps one or two hours.

 Who can I sell alcohol to?

-Children aged 16 and 17 can consume alcohol providing it is only beer, cider or wine, it has been purchased for them by an adult and it is consumed with a table meal.
+Children aged 16 and 17 can consume alcohol as long as it is beer, cider or wine, it has been purchased for them by an adult, and it is consumed with a table meal.
 The adult must be with the child at all times.

 You can also decide at what age children are allowed into the licensed areas of your premises.
-Therefore babies and very young children can now be in your bar/restaurant, providing that they are accompanied by an adult.
+Therefore babies and very young children can be in your bar/restaurant, on the condition that they are accompanied by an adult.

 Alcohol Wholesaler Registration Scheme